Privacy Policy

 The Bee Farmers’ Association

-The Bee Farmers Association Limited (Bee Farmers’ Association) is the membership organisation for professional beekeepers in the United Kingdom; it also publishes Bee Farmer magazine, available on general public subscription.
+The Bee Farmers Association Limited (Bee Farmers’ Association or BFA) is the membership organisation for professional beekeepers in the United Kingdom; it also publishes Bee Farmer magazine, available on general public subscription.

 The Bee Farmers’ Association takes your privacy seriously and this privacy notice sets out how we use your personal information, who we share it with, how we keep it secure and your rights as a data subject.